richardjoo/HTMLCOIN/mining/htmlcoin-cli-mining/README.md

       - if you don't want to count?  :D then do this.
 This will simply return the total findings.
         - `grep -c '"' wallet-mining.log`
       - if you want to remove and do the fresh start, simply delete your `wallet-mining.log` and run the `./htmlcoin-cli-mining.sh` again.
+      - if you want to archive the log file instead of deleting it, then do something like this with timestamp at the end.
+That way you can archive correctly with timestamp on it.
+        - make sure your cli script is not running.
+        - `mv wallet-mining.log wallet-mining-archive-2017-12-16-1153am.log`
+          - this will rename your `wallet-mining.log` to `wallet-mining-archive-2017-12-16-1153am.log`
+          - if you don't want to renam, but simply copy the file, then do this
+            - `cp wallet-mining.log wallet-mining-archive-2017-12-16-1153am.log`
+            - if you start the cli script again at this point, you will be appending to the existing file.
+            - if you want to delete the log file, then do this
+              - `rm wallet-mining.log`

 * WARNING
   - this was confirmed bug from Peter that if you put `999999999` for the loop, then you will get an error and it is confirmed bug and Peter will fix this issue.